Sadim-Verse/flower_classifier/README.md

 # flower_classifier
-A CNN model that classifies flowers into either; daisy, dandelion, tulip, sunflower or rose
+A basic CNN model that classifies images of flowers into; daisy, dandelion, tulip, sunflower or rose